VA Disability Payment Schedule for 2023

-VA disability compensation is a tax-free monetary benefit paid to veterans with service-connected conditions (i.e., a disabling condition that is linked to a veteran’s military service).
+VA disability compensation is a tax-free monetary benefit paid to veterans with service-connected conditions, meaning medical conditions or disabilities that are linked to the veteran’s military service.

 - A current diagnosis of a condition by a medical professional;

 - An in-service event, injury, or illness; and

 - A medical nexus, or link, between the current condition and the in-service event.